David-VTUK/CKA-StudyGuide/LabGuideAnswers/Part-1-Scheduling.md

  **<span style="text-decoration:underline;">Lab Activity 4 - Multiple Schedulers</span>**

-Assume another scheduler “CustomScheduler” has been created in your environment.
+Assume another scheduler “custom-scheduler” has been created in your environment.
 Configure a pod to use this scheduler.

 ```